beckrob/Photo-z-SQL/README.md

-#Photo-z-SQL
+# Photo-z-SQL

 Photo-z-SQL is a database-integrated, template-based photometric redshift estimation software package, written in C\#.
 Details are presented in the following paper: [https://arxiv.org/abs/1611.01560].

-Comments, questions and requests about features/bugs/etc. should be sent to the lead author.
+Comments, questions and requests about features/bugs/etc. should be sent to the lead author, Robert Beck.

-##Installation instructions
+## Installation instructions

 First, it is highly recommended to install the most recent version of SQLArray to your database server, from https://github.com/idies/sqlarray.
 Debug and Release packages are bundled in the Install directory, alongside a pdf with instructions.